FrancescoMandru/FrancescoMandru/README.md

 ## About me, in a nutshell:
 <img align="right" width="250" height="250" src="./images/coding.png"></a>
 I'm a Computer Scientist, I'm specialized in Machine Learning and Computer Vision.
 Here you can find some of my personal projects that I have done during my University career and some info to reach me.
-My second business is Forex trading and I'm studying to become FTMO funded.
+My second business is Forex trading.
 Currently I'm working in the autonomous driving scenario with the University of Padova <a href="http://signet.dei.unipd.it/">SIGNET</a> research team. </a>